wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/sca.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about the configuration of the Security Configuration Assessment module.
-Check out the options and a simple configuration in this section.
+  :description: Learn more about the configuration of the Security Configuration Assessment module in the Wazuh documentation.
+Check out the options and a sample configuration.

 .. _reference_sec_config_assessment: